Swewi/Werecat-Blog/TESTING.md

 ## Browser Testing

-I tested four of the most popular browsers:
+I tested four of the most commonly used browsers:

 - Google Chrome
   - I have opened every page from every other page, all the links worked.